GameHaunt

 Server-Side Problems: When Marvel Rivals servers themselves are overloaded (common during new character launches), everyone experiences lag regardless of routing.
 Check Marvel Rivals Server Status or Twitter before assuming it's your connection.

-Your Hardware: If your PC struggles to run the game at 60fps, perceived lag might actually be frame drops.
-Monitor your GPU usage during matches.
+If your PC struggles to run the game at 60fps, what feels like lag might actually be frame drops.
+Monitor your GPU usage during matches before blaming the network.

 Testing Methodology: How I Verified This Fix